xinwenfu/tst-dht-lab--pcb-2/README.md

 ## Clone the project

 If you do not have the project, start the Ubuntu VM and clone this GitHub project within a folder.
-By default, this project is already located in
+By default, this project is already located in /home/iot/esp/esp-idf-lib/examples/tst-dht-lab of the Ubuntu VM.
 ```
 git clone https://github.com/xinwenfu/tst-dht-lab.git
 ```